Find unused images in WordPress

 How to find unused images in WordPress.
 Here are the three most popular ways: Check unused images through the media library, using a plugin, or writing custom SQL queries.

 I built and maintained many active WordPress websites.
 Some with millions of pages and tens of millions of page views.
-Others with constantly updated content and tutorials.
-Something they all have in common is that, at one point, no single person has an overview of everything, and unused resources start piling up.
+Others have constantly updated content and tutorials.
+Something they all have in common is that, at one point, no single person has an overview of everything, and unused files start piling up.

-In this comprehensive guide, I will delve into how to find unused images in WordPress, offering practical strategies to declutter your media library.
-I have used all of these over the years to clean up the media libraries I was in charge of.
+In this comprehensive guide, I will explore how to find unused images in WordPress and offer practical strategies for decluttering your media library.
+I have used all of these over the years to clean up the media libraries I was responsible for.

 Why to remove Unused Images?